-Rafael Nadal the ‘King of Clay” Born 1986 on the Spanish island of Mallorca.
+Rafael Nadal the ‘King of Clay” Born in 1986, on the Spanish island of Mallorca.
 One of only two men in history to win all four majors and an Olympic gold.
-Known for his athleticism and an incredible will to win.
+Known for his raw athleticism and an incredible will to win.
 An inspiration to many, as one of the greatest tennis players in history.
 Below we have listed some Rafael Nadal quotes to inspire you.

 20 Powerful Rafael Nadal Quotes – That Will Take Your Life To Another Level

-We all go through hardships, but it’s how react that defines our character.
+We all go through hardships, but it’s how we react that defines us.

 2. “However great your dedication, you never win anything on your own.”

 You can’t do it all.
 Sometimes you will need help. stay humble, stay grateful.

 3. “And then, as I was bouncing the ball up and down on the grass, just about to wind up my body to serve, the umpire cut in.
 “Time violation: warning, Mr. Nadal.”
 I had apparently spent too long between points, gone over the legal limit of twenty seconds before I served—a rule that is enforced only rarely.
 But it’s a dangerous rule.
 Because once you’ve received that first warning, any subsequent violations lead to the deduction of points.
 My concentration had been put to the test.
 I could have made a scene.
 The crowd, I could tell, shared my indignation.
 But I knew, without having to give it a second thought, that to let my feelings show would do me no good.
 I’d risk losing that precious asset, my concentration.
 Besides, the momentum was with me and I was two points away from winning the second set.
 I put the umpire’s interruption immediately out of my mind and won the point with a terrific and, for me, very unusual shot.”